Small Business Debt Relief

 No small business owner wants to file bankruptcy.
-A Chapter 13 bankruptcy can take 5 years to complete, and you still end up paying back most of the debt.
+A California Chapter 13 bankruptcy can take 5 years to complete, and you still end up paying back most of the debt.
 Let the attorneys at McCarthy Law walk you through your options in a free consultation.

 In an SBA loan default, talk to an attorney about an SBA offer in compromise and other debt options.

 For the small business owner, an SBA loan default and other debts can be personally and professionally devastating.
 The bank isn’t concerned, because their SBA-backed loan losses are largely covered by the Small Business Administration.

 The business owner is left with questions about how to deal with the SBA loan.
 In addition, the business owner often has other debts incurred in an attempt to keep the business afloat – credit card debt, home equity loans, loans from friends and family members.